Last updated on May 3, 2024

 Moonsilver Spear | Illustration by James Paick

-Isshin, Two Heavens as One was the missing link to the Mardu puzzle.
-It was the piece we didn’t even know we needed, and I’ll give WotC a rare kudos for this one.
-I’m excited to continue playing and tweaking my Isshin deck in the coming months.
+Isshin, Two Heavens as One is the missing link to the Mardu puzzle.
+It was the piece we didn’t even know we needed, and I give WotC a rare kudos for this one.
+I love to play and tweak my Isshin deck with all the new cards that care about attacking.

 Am I missing anything?
 Any glaringly obvious attack triggers I’ve neglected to mention?
 What are some other interesting builds for Isshin?
 Let me know in the comments or over on Twitter.